Skip to content

 Galvanizing Treatment Processes

-2. Immersion in zinc bath: The object is immersed in a bath of molten zinc (hot-dip galvanizing) or a solution containing zinc compounds (cold-dip galvanizing).
+2. Immersion in zinc bath: The object is dipped in a bath of molten zinc (hot-dip galvanizing) or a solution containing zinc compounds (cold-dip galvanizing).

 3. Formation of zinc layer: When the object is removed from the zinc bath, the zinc layer reacts with oxygen in the air to form an outer layer of zinc oxide.